Krish1908/Morse-Code-to-English/README.md

 ## Steps:

+1. Clone or download this repository.

+2. Open the code in your editor.

+3. To run Morse Code 01 (terminal code), use the below line in your terminal.

+   `py morse_code_01.py`

+   To run Morse Code 02 (tkinter), use the below line in your terminal.

+   `py morse_code_02.py`

+   To run Morse Code 03 (streamlit), use the below line in your terminal.

+   `streamlit run morse_code_03.py`

-1. Enter your text in the Input Text area.
+5. Enter your text in the Input Text area.

-2. Select the conversion type:
+6. Select the conversion type:

    English to Morse Code or Morse Code to English

-3. Click the Convert button to see the results in the Output area.
+7. Click the Convert button to see the results in the Output area.

-4. Click the play button to hear the output as audio.
+8. Click the play button to hear the output as audio.

-5. To clear all fields, click the Clear button.
+9. To clear all fields, click the Clear button.